-There are certain things that all learners struggle with at different stages of acquisition of Mandarin Chinese (this is consistent with the SLA concept of “order of acquisition”)
+1. There are certain things that all learners struggle with at different stages of acquisition of Mandarin Chinese (this is consistent with the SLA concept of “order of acquisition”)

 I’d like to call attention to a relatively new blog on learning Chinese by Furio from Italy.
 It’s called Sapore di Cina (“Flavor of China” in Italian), and the author has a lot of good ideas (in English).
 A lot of his recommendations are the types of things I tell learners as well, so if you like Sinosplice’s entries on learning Chinese, there’s a good chance you’ll like Furio’s blog.

 Recently Furio published ChinesePod Review – An alternative way to learn Chinese.
 I won’t deny that it’s a complimentary review of ChinesePod in general (and me in particular), but one of the good things about this review is the Furio calls attention to some of the more effective (and economical) ways to get the most out of ChinesePod.